 Jenny Aranha (Treasurer)

-Jenny developed a strong connection to Uganda during a year long stay working as a teacher.
+Jenny works in research funding.
+She developed a strong connection to Uganda during a year long stay working as a teacher.
 She is one of the founders of the charity.

 Cathryn Hannah (Secretary)